Uber and GHSA are partnering to help educate Uber app users about critical traffic safety issues.

 To learn more about how each SHSO used the 2021 grant funds and ride credits, read the GHSA news release.

 To help address risky driving behaviors that have increased during the COVID-19 pandemic, Uber convened a road safety coalition comprised of experts at GHSA, the National Safety Council, Mothers Against Drunk Driving and the League of American Bicyclists to develop safety tips that remind road users to avoid speeding, distractions and other unsafe behaviors and to buckle up every trip — actions aimed to keep everyone safe on the road.

-GHSA and ride-hailing company Uber collaborate on "Make It Click," a seat belt awareness campaign encouraging backseat belt use.
-The campaign, launched in 2018, is rooted in data finding that backseat passengers are three times more likely to be killed in a crash if unbuckled, and that in 2016, more than half of backseat passengers fatally-injured in a crash would likely have survived had they buckled up.
+GHSA and Uber first collaborated with the launch of the Make It Click campaign to encourage back seat belt use.
+The campaign is rooted in data that shows backseat passengers are three times more likely to be killed in a crash if unbuckled, and more than half of backseat passengers fatally-injured in a crash would likely have survived had they buckled up.

 Make It Click provided resources to states to encourage people to buckle up in every seat on every trip, particularly focusing on ride-hailing trips.